juev/awesome-stars/README.md

 - [golang-module/carbon](https://github.com/golang-module/carbon) – A simple, semantic and developer-friendly golang package for datetime
 - [go-task/task](https://github.com/go-task/task) – A task runner / simpler Make alternative written in Go
 - [smallstep/certificates](https://github.com/smallstep/certificates) – 🛡️ A private certificate authority (X.509 & SSH) & ACME server for secure automated certificate management, so you can use TLS everywhere & SSO for SSH.
-- [ddosify/ddosify](https://github.com/ddosify/ddosify) – Comprehensive Performance Testing Platform.
+- [ddosify/ddosify](https://github.com/ddosify/ddosify) – "Canva" of Observability.
 Available on CLI, Self-Hosted, and Cloud - https://ddosify.com 🚀
 - [abiosoft/colima](https://github.com/abiosoft/colima) – Container runtimes on macOS (and Linux) with minimal setup
 - [stretchr/testify](https://github.com/stretchr/testify) – A toolkit with common assertions and mocks that plays nicely with the standard library
 - [vektra/mockery](https://github.com/vektra/mockery) – A mock code autogenerator for Go